Ahmad Abubakar Gumi

-Ahmad Abubakar Gumi is an Islamic cleric, scholar and former military officer with the rank of captain in the Nigerian Army.
-He is the current Mufti and Mufassir at the Kaduna central mosque Sultan Bello.
+Ahmad Abubakar Gumi is a Nigerian Islamic cleric and former military officer.
+He serves as the current Mufti and Mufassir at the Kaduna central mosque Sultan Bello.

 Early life

 Ahmad Gumi is the eldest son to late Shaykh Abubakar Gumi.
 He was born in Kano state.
 He came from a geneanalogy of Islamic scholars with his father being the first Grand Khadi of the old Northern Region.
 His father was instrumental in the revivification of Islam in Northern Nigeria, particularly under Sir Ahmadu Bello.

 Education

 Ahmad Gumi attended Sardauna Memorial College (SMC) for his senior secondary education.
-After secondary school he got admitted into the Ahmadu Bello University and after his graduation he was enlisted into the Nigeria Defence Academy.
-Gumi resigned from military service at the rank of Captain and moved to Saudi Arabia to further his Islamic education at the Umm al-Qura University where he studied Islamic Jurisprudence and Tafsir.
+After secondary school he got admitted into the Ahmadu Bello University where he studied medicine and after his graduation he was enlisted into the Nigeria Defence Academy.
+Gumi resigned from military service at the rank of Captain and moved to Egypt and got admitted to Azhar University in 1987 and after 2 years he moved to Saudi Arabia to further his Islamic education at the Umm al-Qura University where he studied Islamic Jurisprudence and Tafsir.
 His colleagues at the university included Abdur-Rahman As-Sudais, Saud Al-Shuraim.
 He also gives annual Ramadan Tafseer in Sultan Bello Mosque Unguwan sarki Kaduna.